Gain in-depth medical

 India medical experience

 Gain vital medical experience abroad with our diverse Indian medical programme.
-This is your fantastic opportunity to gain first-hand exposure and an in-depth insight into the health care system in India, while also providing an extra pair of hands to help assist.
+This is a fantastic opportunity for you to gain first-hand exposure and an in-depth insight into the health care system in India, whilst providing an extra pair of hands to help assist.

 Suitability